Our team of innovative scientists, clinicians

 for the NHS.

-Chris Hopkins is an Honorary Professor of the Wales Institute of Science and Art, a Consultant Clinical Scientist and Head of Clinical Engineering at Hywel Dda University Health Board, UK.
-Chris is a Chartered Engineer with the Institute of Engineering & Technology, a Fellow of the Academy for Healthcare Science and advises Welsh Government on medical device issues.
+Chris Hopkins is an Honorary Professor of the Wales Institute of Science and Art, a Consultant Clinical Scientist and Head of Innovation and the TriTech Institute at Hywel Dda University Health Board.
+Chris is a Chartered Engineer with the Institute of Engineering & Technology, a Fellow and external scientific assessor with the Academy for Healthcare Science, an Independent Assessment of Professional Skills (IAPS) examiner for the National School of Healthcare Science and advises Welsh Government on medical device issues.

 He has authored various papers and is a collaborator on several ongoing research projects.
 Working with local universities and medtech companies, he has over 24 years’ experience in the NHS.
 Chris’s research interest is in artificial intelligence – with a particular focus on healthcare systems, and is currently supervising a number of PhD projects.

 Keir Lewis is Professor of Respiratory Medicine in Swansea University and Clinical Lead for TriTech Institute and the Respiratory Services at Hywel Dda University Health Board, UK.
 Keir is a member of various research committees and task forces in British and European Thoracic Societies and is Speciality Lead for Respiratory Medicine for Wales on the UKCRN.

 Keir is Medical Director of Respiratory Innovation Wales and is a Chief Investigator or collaborator on several UK trials on chronic obstructive pulmonary disease, smoking cessation and latterly COVID.
 He has lectured worldwide, published over 90 papers, 3 textbooks and has advised various Governments, NICE and the HTA on technologies, smoking cessation and chronic diseases.